NGIOproject/nextgenio-docs/apps/ospray.rst

 The following is a step-by-step list to install OSPRay on the system Note that this will install OSPRay without graphical interfaces, such as the Exampleviewer.
-The NexgenioIO system currently does not have the grahical libraries installed to enable these features.
+The NextgenioIO system currently does not have the graphical libraries installed to enable these features.

 1. Load the required modules